keithbuhler/keithbuhler.github.io/quotebook.md

 >“Willingness to engage in an honest and civil manner those on the other side is a sign of confidence in the truth, not lack of conviction or courage.”
 (Robert George, Facebook post)

+Question: Is it morally permissible to dialog in a civil manner with those whose views are not just mistaken but in some sense immoral, depraved, wicked, hateful, hurtful, or deluded?

 ## Normativity, subjective

-1. Korsgaard began with a search for moral entities (and values) that might provide the basis for normativity.
+> Korsgaard began with a search for moral entities (and values) that might provide the basis for normativity.
 She concludes that all the accounts of normativity she discusses are "true": Normativity must spring from the commands of a legislative authority.
 (Hobbes);  Reasons are intrinsically moral entities.
 What we should do when a desire presents itself is to reflect on it, to look at it more objectively to see whether it is such an entity.
 (Clarke, Moore, Nagel); Reflection has the power to compel obedience, and to punish us for disobedience.
 It in turn is bound to govern us by laws that are good.
 Reflection makes us authorities over ourselves.
 (Hume, Mill, Williams); In so far as we have authority over ourselves, we can make laws for ourselves, and those laws will be normative.
 Autonomy is the source of moral obligation.
 (Kant, Rawls, Korsgaard)

+Question: Is autonomy the source of moral obligation?

 ## Normativity, objective

-2. “I believe that there are irreducibly normative truths and facts, facts such that we should care about our future well-being, that we should not humiliate other people, that we should not reason and form beliefs in ways we know to be unreliable.
+>  1. “I believe that there are irreducibly normative truths and facts, facts such that we should care about our future well-being, that we should not humiliate other people, that we should not reason and form beliefs in ways we know to be unreliable.
 These are, of course, just examples: even if I am wrong about them, I believe there must be some examples of this sort, examples of normative (and indeed moral) truths that are irreducibly normative, truths that are perfectly objective, universal, absolute.
 They are independent of us, our desires and our (or anyone else’s) will.
 And our thinking and talking about them amounts not just to an expression of any practical attitudes, but to a representation of these normative truths and facts.
 These normative truths are truths that, when successful in our normative inquiries, we discover rather than create or construct.
 They are, in other words, just as respectable as empirical or mathematical truths (at least, that is, according to scientific and mathematical realists).
 (David Enoch, Taking Morality Seriously 1)

-2. "According to Mackie, it is fantastic to think that the world contains objective values, or intrinsically normative entities.
+> 2. "According to Mackie, it is fantastic to think that the world contains objective values, or intrinsically normative entities.
 For in order to do what values do, they would have to meet certain impossible criteria.
 They would have to be entities of a very strange sort. utterly unlike anything else in the universe.
 The way that we know them would have to be different from the way that we know other sorts of facts.
 Knowledge of them, Mackie said, would have to provide the knower with both a direction and a motive.
 For when you met an objective value, according to Mackie, it would have to be — and I'm nearly quoting now — able both to tell you what to do and make you do it.
 And nothing is like that.
 But Mackie is wrong and realism is right.
 Of course there are entities that meet these criteria.
 It's true that they are queer sorts of entities, and that knowing them isn't like anything else.
 But that doesn't mean that they don't exist.
 John Mackie must have been alone in his room with the Scientific World View when he wrote those words.
 For it is the most familiar fact of human life that the world contains entities that can tell us what to do and make us do it.
 They are people, and the other animals."
 (Korsgaard, *The Sources of Normativity*, p.166)

-3. “I wish mainly to applaud [Robert] Adams's defense of a framework that takes the idea of a transcendent good seriously.
+> 3. “I wish mainly to applaud [Robert] Adams's defense of a framework that takes the idea of a transcendent good seriously.
 However large are the problems the idea carries with it, the fact remains that it captures a great deal of ordinary thought and experience of  value that no anthropocentric, subjectivist, or naturalist conception of value can."
 Susan Wolf, "A World of Goods" Philosophy and Phenomenological Research, Vol 64, No. 2, March 2002.
 [Taking morality seriously]

-2. All morality is trained into young people by their culture.
+> 4. All morality is trained into young people by their culture.
 All things trained into young people by their culture are subjective, that is, neither true nor false.
 Therefore, it would seem that all morality is subjective.
 However, the second premise is false.
 Some things trained into young people by the culture are objective, such as the notion that twice a number is double, that squares have four corners, that the sun is millions of miles away from the earth, that ancient Egyptians built the pyramids, and so on.

-3. "If people are not outraged, they need to be."
+> 4. "If people are not outraged, they need to be."
 (Jerry Miller, Controller, Mountain Pure Water)

+Question: Does the evidence suggest that normative claims just as real as empirical or mathematical facts?
+If so, is there any serious contender to this view?
+If not, are all normative claims, including epistemic claims about what the evidence suggests, equally false?